Top 5 Best Rowing Machine Reviews for 2016

 - Warranty: One year on frame, 90 days on parts

-Not fully convinced by the idea of a rower, but still want to get fit, why not investigate treadmills?
-Luckily the team at GroomNStyle has prepared a list of the top 5 best treadmills for home use.
+If you are not fully convinced by the idea of a rower, but still want to get fit, why not investigate elliptical machines?
+Elliptical machines also provide a low impact form of exercise which works the core and upper body – luckily the team at GroomNStyle has prepared a list of the top 5 best elliptical machines for your convenience.